Our Services

 Implementation

-Most institutions will currently find themselves in the middle of this phase, having taken an initial reactionary approach to impending regulation or remediation of an infraction.
-The planning team has set out implementation goals and over a phase of many months the systems and surrounding processes will be put in place to conform to the new requirements.
+Most institutions will currently find themselves in the middle of this phase, having taken an initial approach to impending regulation or remediation of an infraction.
+Perhaps the planning team has set out implementation goals and over a phase of many months the systems and surrounding processes will be put in place to conform to the new requirements.
 It is vital that any decision rights, accountabilities and authorities are established at the start, rather than half way through a process when a challenge arises.

 The surrounding development work is normally in IT speak; a 'non-trivial' development plan.
 Often the work has had to start before the final regulatory outcome is completely defined.
-For instance, preparation for the investor protection elements of MiFID will have required funding approval and planning to have taken place in 2016 and 2017 for any chance of having the IT infrastructure ready for launch ahead of January 2018 The development started before the final technical rules had been finalised by the authorities.
-Whilst the wider outcome was well understood, the finer details require(d) final definitions in several key areas.
+For instance, often the development will have started before the final technical rules have been finalised by the authorities.
+Whilst the wider outcome may be well understood, the finer details often require final definitions in several key areas.
 Taking a step back to the first stage to undertake a strategic review is often a sensible idea, if only to ensure that the development plans will deliver on what has now become the expected outcome.

 Making it Real